glacier-modding/glaciermodding.org/docs/modding/hitman/guides/suitmodding/options.md

 First off you actually *cannot* use GlacierKit for this as it does not presently have the ability to patch custom entities, only stock game entities.
 You will need to download the legacy [QuickEntity Editor](https://github.com/atampy25/quickentity-editor-next/releases/latest/) to make options for your custom entities.
 So download it now and install it.

+Due to a potential bug you may need to manually create the QuickEntity working directory.
+Hit Win + R, type `%APPDATA%` and hit Enter.
+In this folder create the folder `app.quickentity.editor`.

 ## Preparing

 In your mod folder `MyName.StreetSmart`, create a new folder called `patches`.
 In that folder, make a folder called `gloves`.
 In that folder, make a folder called `leather`.
 In that folder, make a folder called `chunk0`.